gilcu2/gilcu2.github.io/docs/index.md

-# Reynaldo José Gil García Personal Homepage
+# Reynaldo José Gil García

 I am Software Engineer with 25 years of experience in the Software Production sector, with a strong focus on Python and Scala ecosystems in the last 10 years.